Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 • Leverage your network: Convert all those golf outings, benefit dinners, and business lunches into value for your team.
 Great leaders extend their networks to their marketing team to make sure the value flows through the organization.

-If you do these things as a martech leader, your team feels free to make decisions and come up with solutions on their own.
+If you do these things as a martech leader, your team feels empowered to make decisions and come up with solutions on their own.
 Now that you’ve got resourcefulness down, you know one of the main things that makes a marketing technologist tick

-Now it's time to assemble your martech team
+Assemble your martech team

 Now that you’ve got the M.A.R.T.E.C.H. framework, it’s time to develop a team that’s passionate about your customer experience.
 Do you have someone who knows Agile?
 No. Good!